Accredited Counsellor - working with Teenagers and Adults

 With teenagers and children, my approach is adapted ensuring that they fully understand the concept and safeness of counselling and how it will help them to feel understood and validated.
 The transitions from child to teenager, and teenager to adult, are complex and fraught with conflict for the entire family.
 I can work with teenagers to navigate these transitions, empowering them to step into a new stage, in a trusted environment.
 With younger clients, I would use more creative methods, such as art and play therapy, which makes it easier to communicate fears and worries, and encourage them to express their emotions more freely.

-I have found my own personal experience of the process of counselling very useful, as part of my training and also at difficult points in my life, as a way of exploring and learning more about myself, working through difficulties and changing ways of relating with others for the better.
+I have found my own personal experience of the process of counselling very useful.
+As part of my training and also at difficult points in my life, counselling helped through exploring and learning more about myself, working through difficulties and changing ways of relating with others for more positive interactions.
 This has been a valuable experience in being able to fully facilitate the counselling process for others.

-I can help you work through various difficulties, including low moods, low self-esteem and low confidence, loss of self-worth, depression, anxiety, loss, bereavement, physical disabilities, workplace bullying, relationship issues and painful feelings arising from childhood difficulties and abuse.
+I can help you work through various difficulties, including low moods, low self-esteem and low confidence, loss of self-worth, depression, anxiety, study and exam stress, loss, bereavement, physical disabilities, workplace bullying, relationship issues and painful feelings arising from childhood difficulties and abuse.

 My cultural background also allows me to relate to both Western and Eastern lifestyles, which enables me to understand the impact they can have on our lives, as these experiences can be very different.